 adjustsFontSizeToFitWidth) field is used to specify the manner in which font size will be reduced with the label’s bounding rectangle.

 The Fixed Font Size option is the equivalent of setting

-NO, meaning that font size will not adjust.
+false, meaning that font size will not adjust.
 Select the Minimum Font Scale (

 minimumScaleFactor) option to specify the smallest multiplier for the current font size that the font can scale down to, and the Minimum Font Size (